-Example

-The DECIMAL(6,3) data type has six digits, with three digits to the right of the decimal point; for example, 123.456.
+Example: The DECIMAL(6,3) data type has six digits, with three digits to the right of the decimal point; for example, 123.456.

-For a complete list of qualified data types and their parameters, see the IBM Informix Guide to SQL: Reference manual.
+More Information: For a complete list of qualified data types and their parameters, see the IBM Informix Guide to SQL: Reference publication.